 Requirements for the Major

 Foundation courses provide a grounding in basic psychological facts and an understanding of the methodologies used to produce those facts.
-Four courses are required with grades of C or better in each category:
+Foundation courses are required with grades of C or better in each course;

 |Introductory Psychology—one course: 1||3-4|

 |Introduction to Psychology|

 |Accelerated Introduction to Statistical Methods|